TommyC81/TPF2-LineManager/README.md

   aggressively manage vehicles upwards.
 This can be useful for unevenly balanced passenger lines.
 Perhaps a line feeding a main route and it is acceptable that it runs less optimally to ensure the main route see maximum load.
 To use, add `[PR]` to the name of the line (anywhere in the line name).
+* **`[X]` - REMOVE**: Used to dis-establish a line.
+Vehicles will no longer be added, and all empty vehicles weill be removed.
+  For this to function optimally, also manually amend the line to prevent loading of new cargo.

 Examples of line naming: